roop/citron/docs/api/CitronParser.md

 ### `isTracingEnabled: Bool`

-If this is set to true, information on how the parsing happens is printed out.
+If this is set to `true`, information on how the parsing happens is printed out.
 This can be used to debug the parser.

+The default value is `false`.

 ---